SRT vs. Other Protocols: Is Secure Reliable Transport For You?

 It’s also becoming popular among independent content creators and amateurs, who use SRT to stream their content to platforms like Twitch and YouTube.
 The SRT protocol accounts for jitters, packet loss, and fluctuating bandwidth while maintaining video integrity.

-The SRT technology gives you the best low-latency video streaming quality over the worst networks.
+The SRT technology reduces video playback latency, giving you the best low-latency video streaming quality over the worst networks.

 SRT stands out as an open-source protocol from the pack.